 California’s accountability system, known as the

-California School Dashboard, provides quarterly information about how schools and school districts throughout the state are meeting the needs of California’s diverse student population.
+California School Dashboard, provides information about how schools and school districts throughout the state are meeting the needs of California’s diverse student population.
 The Dashboard contains reports about the performance of county offices of education, school districts, schools, and student groups.
 The system is designed to help schools and districts better evaluate what is and isn’t working, while providing the public with a detailed look at academic progress.

 Direct links to the School Dashboard reports for local schools and districts are included in SCOE’s